 Difference between Impulse Turbine and Reaction Turbine

-In an impulse design of steam turbine, there is an attempt to attain no expansion of steam within the moving blades.
+In an impulse design of a steam turbine, there is an attempt to attain no expansion of steam within the moving blades.
 And as such its pressure remains constant while passing over the blades.

 The term pressure stage refers to a unit of nozzles combined with moving blades.
 In which the energy of the steam resulting from each pressure drop is utilized.